MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-invalidated-qubits-use-checker.md

 The class `QCTraceSimulatorConfiguration` stores the configuration of the quantum computer trace simulator and can be provided as an argument for the `QCTraceSimulator` constructor.
 When `useInvalidatedQubitsUseChecker` is set to true the `Invalidated Qubits Use Checker` is enabled.
+See the API documentation on [QCTraceSimulator](Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator) and [QCTraceSimulatorConfiguration](Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration) for more details.

-`[TODO: Add reference to Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator]`
+# See also

-`[TODO: Add reference to Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration]`
+The quantum computer [Trace Simulator ](quantum-computer-trace-simulator-1.md) overview